bellaliu2023/The-Physics-Grid/software.md

 - [Dark Emulator](https://github.com/DarkQuestCosmology/dark_emulator_public) - A repository for a cosmology tool dark_emulator to emulate halo clustering statistics.
 The code is developed based on Dark Quest simulation suite (https://darkquestcosmology.github.io/).
 The current version supports the halo mass function and two point correlation function (both halo-halo and halo-matter cross).
 - [EinsteinPy](https://einsteinpy.org/) - EinsteinPy is an open-source pure Python package dedicated to the study of problems arising in General Relativity and gravitational physics.
 Using EinsteinPy, it is possible to approach problems symbolically as well as numerically.
 - [HEALPix](https://healpix.sourceforge.io/) - HEALPix is an acronym for Hierarchical Equal Area isoLatitude Pixelation of a sphere.
 As suggested in the name, this pixelation produces a subdivision of a spherical surface in which each pixel covers the same surface area as every other pixel.
+- [Multi-Gaussian Expansion(MGE)](https://www-astro.physics.ox.ac.uk/~cappellari/software/#mge) - This software obtains an accurate Multi-Gaussian Expansion (MGE) parameterizations (Emsellem et al. 1994; Cappellari 2002) for a galaxy surface brightness with the fitting algorithm of Cappellari (2002, MNRAS, 333, 400).
+Given that Gaussians are not orthogonal functions, MGE fits are in general strongly degenerate, with difficult global convergence, but the MGE_FIT_SECTORS method solves all problems, making MGE fitting an automated, reliable and robust process.

 - [SageManifolds](https://sagemanifolds.obspm.fr/) - The SageManifolds project aims at extending the modern Python-based computer algebra system SageMath towards differential geometry and tensor calculus.
 All SageManifolds code is included in SageMath, i.e. it does not require any separate installation.
 - [xAct](http://www.xact.es/) - xAct is a suite of free packages for tensor computer algebra in the Wolfram Language. xAct implements state-of-the-art algorithms for fast manipulations of indices and has been modelled on the current geometric approach to General Relativity.
 - [XMDS](http://www.xmds.org/) - a software package that allows the fast and easy solution of sets of ordinary, partial and stochastic differential equations, using a variety of efficient numerical algorithms.